 Active but easy-going, the Australian Shepherd loves to play with children and generally gets along well with other pets.
 He is considered a very intelligent and easy-to-train dog.
-It is also known to be particularly eager to please its owner.
+He is also known to be particularly eager to please its owner.

 True to his herding instincts, the Australian Shepherd jealously defends his family and his territory and warns his owner if strangers approach.
 On the other hand, he is not considered aggressive.

-It tends to molt moderately.
+He tends to molt moderately.
 Weekly brushing with a bristle brush and occasional bathing, if needed, will keep the coat looking good and help prevent coat matting.